TypicalFork/mdBook/guide/src/format/config.md

 ### Custom Preprocessor Configuration

-Like renderers, preprocessor will need to be given its own table (e.g.
+Each preprocessor will need to be given its own table (e.g.
-`[preprocessor.mathjax]`).
-In the section, you may then pass extra configuration to the preprocessor by adding key-value pairs to the table.
+`[preprocessor.mathjax]`) in which you may pass extra configuration to the preprocessor by adding key-value pairs to the table.

 For example